Vehicle registration plates of Belize

 Originally, Belize was a crown colony of Great Britain named British Honduras when license plates were first issued.
 In 1964 British Honduras was granted self government, and then in 1973 the country was renamed Belize.
 The 1973 license plates were the first to have the name Belize on them.
 Full independence from Great Britain took plate on 21 September 1981.
 The initials "C.A." on the plates stand for "Central America."
+As of 2024, Belize's road code remains BH, despite the country's independence from the United Kingdom.

 Location codes

 The following table shows the abbreviations used on license plates for each of the six administrative districts in Belize.

 There are also several cities that have their own codes.
 These are shown in the table below.
-Because they are known as the "Twin Towns" the codes for San Ignatio and Santa Elena both appear on the same license plate.
+Because they are known as the "Twin Towns", the codes for San Ignatio and Santa Elena both appear on the same license plate.